 Types of Web3 scams

-Web3 definition revolves around decentralization and is based on technologies such as the blockchain, NFTs, cryptocurrencies, and DeFi solutions.
+Web3 definition revolves around decentralization and is based on technologies such as the blockchain, tokens, cryptocurrencies, and DeFi solutions.

-Within the web3 landscape, the economic potential of digital assets like cryptocurrencies and NFTs is enormous which implies a bright and promising future for the realm of web3.
+Within the web3 landscape, the economic potential of digital assets like cryptocurrencies and tokens is enormous which implies a bright and promising future for the realm of web3.

 web3 scams